emmyoop/learn-data/README.md

 # learn-data

-All projects from DataQuest course and any other courses while learning
+This is a compilation of guided projects from the DataQuest Data Analyst course.
+Each top level folder contains the datafile from the project and a Juypter Notebook file from the data analysis.